strumer69/Art_of_HPC/README.md

 #### excercise2.1 Write a ‘hello world’ program, without any MPI in it, and run it in parallel
 with mpiexec or your local equivalent.
 Explain the output. compile the code -->g++ ecercise2.1.cpp -o a.out
-* then run it: -->mpiexec -n 2 ./a.out  --> what is the result and why?
-1- It says that without communication (MPI), all processes behave identically.
-2- Once we add MPI (like MPI_Comm_rank), we can differentiate behavior per process.
+* then run it: -->mpiexec -n 2 ./a.out
+*  what is the result and why?
+*  - 1- It says that without communication (MPI), all processes behave identically.
+*  - 2- Once we add MPI (like MPI_Comm_rank), we can differentiate behavior per process.

 #### excercise2.2 Add the commands MPI_Init and MPI_Finalize to your code.
 Put three different print statements in your code: one before the init, one between init and finalize, and one after the finalize.
 Again explain the output
-* Compile: mpic++ excercise2.2.cpp -o a.out --> Run: mpiexec -n 2 ./a.out --> result: we will see that again each of the MPI processes run the same program.
+* Compile: mpic++ excercise2.2.cpp -o a.out
+* Run: mpiexec -n 2 ./a.out
+* result: we will see that again each of the MPI processes run the same program.

+#### Exercise 2.3.
+Use the command MPI_Get_processor_name.
+Confirm that you are able to run a program that uses two different nodes.